Skip to content

 Prime Good Weather dependent Quieter / technical

-Tip: if you’re flexible on dates, aim for a Prime or Good month that lines up with a stable forecast and light wind.
+Tip: aim for a Prime or Good month that lines up with a stable forecast and light wind.

 Jan

 Warm water and storms.
-Can be fun on hoppers between fronts, but very weather dependent.
+Fun on hoppers between fronts, but very weather dependent.

 Weather dependent